 Customers reported problems with their Allura decking boards, including cracks and delamination, which led to Plycem recalling the materials.
 Now, attorneys are looking into whether the company provided proper relief to customers, and if not, whether a class action could be filed.

-Allegations have surfaced that Allura’s fiber cement siding is defective and can begin cracking within five years of installation, which may include their MaxiTile products.
+Allegations have surfaced that Allura’s fiber cement siding is defective and can begin cracking within five years of installation.
 A class action lawsuit has already been filed in South Carolina over the issue – but more people are needed to speak up to help strengthen the litigation and ensure as many people as possible are covered.

 Amazon has been accused of taking a hands-off approach when it comes to counterfeit books, and attorneys working with ClassAction.org are investigating whether the company could be held accountable for its lack of oversight.